sunjay/turtle/docs/guide/basic-movement.md

 ![turtle three triangles attempt 2]({% link assets/images/guide/basic-movement/three-triangles-attempt-2.png %}){: .figborder .figlimitsize}

-Now, let's use [`left`] again to rotate the entire image by 30 degrees.
+Now, let's straighten things out using [`left`] again.
+We'll rotate the entire image by 30 degrees.
 Notice that even though we're changing everything in our image, we don't need to redo our entire program.
 All we have to do is call [`left`] at the start before any of our loops.
-Since the turtle's movements are always based on its _current_ position and orientation, no further adjustments are needed.
+Since the turtle's movements are always based on its _current_ position and orientation, the rest of the program will adapt accordingly.
+No further adjustments are needed.

 ```rust
 use turtle::Turtle;